SystemSpace/Compendium/compendium.rst

 Is there music in LFE?
   Yes, there is!
 It's quite a bit different though, people like to encode data (voids) into their music to evoke feeling or make you dream.

+How different is music in LFE compared to Life?
+  It's quite different - more extreme as in either really calming or really fast, and people like to encode stuff in them as well to say, evoke feelings.
+At least around Ghaki, not sure about the rest of LFE.

 Are there guitars in LFE?
   LFE only has the really annoying ukeleles you hear in those dog treat ads when the dog finally gets the food that's "right for him".